 Whatever the reasons, keep them in the front of your mind next time you’re clothes shopping.
 The aim here with this is not to repeat these mistaken purchasing decisions again.
-This will help save you money and save resources too, as well as creating a more ethical wardrobe.
+This will help save you money and save resources too, as well as create a more ethical wardrobe.

 Now your clothes are back in the wardrobe, carefully analyse the gaps.
 What items of clothing do you need to bridge those gaps?
 Make a written list of the items you legitimately need.
 Be really specific.
 So rather than just writing down ‘trousers’, write down the specific style and colour of trousers you need.

 I’m not necessarily a proponent of capsule wardrobes or minimalist wardrobes so I’m not going to offer a specific list of clothing you need.
 Your own list will be specific to you, your lifestyle, and your existing wardrobe, so think carefully and honestly about what you need.

 Bear in mind there’s no need to replace everything you’ve discarded with ethical options like for like.
 You only need to purchase the things you really need to make your existing wardrobe work better for you.
-Owning fewer clothes is really rather liberating and does make it much easier to get dressed of a morning.
+Owning fewer clothes is really rather liberating and does make it much easier to get dressed in the morning.

 Another pertinent point is that decluttering your wardrobe is not a code word for going on a massive shopping spree.
 Building an ethical wardrobe takes time, and it should come together slowly and organically.
 There is no rush.